the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Web-Development RSE
 This RSE is skilled in web applications, front- and/or backend, and/or building and using APIs, for example for research data portals or big research projects.
+Ideally this RSE should also have knowledge about (web) accessibility to allow a broad range of researchers to use the resulting applications.

 #### Legal-RSE
 With the prevalence of software we foresee the need to RSEs that specialize in legal questions around software.